ViewSonic revamps partner program

-ViewSonic has added financial incentives and sales enablement tools for members of its partner program, aiming improve its share of the growing hybrid work collaboration solutions market.
+ViewSonic has added financial incentives and sales enablement tools for members of its partner program, aiming to improve its share of the growing hybrid work collaboration solutions market.

 “Enterprise and education markets are at an inflexion point, as the pandemic transitions to a close and the transition to digital accelerates, opening up new opportunities for the channel,” said ViewSonic sales director and channel chief Ryan Strayer.